milosgarunovic/tinyurl/README.md

 Project uses Ktor and Kotlin, it has a small api for creating urls.

+### Intentions of use

+* For personal use once deployed.
+* For API and e2e testing.
+I've worked for IT Bootcamp, and we worked with Selenium and Postman, this project will help students test some familiar website without ads.
+* For anyone else who wants to use OSS.

 ### Roadmap (incomplete)

 - [x] Create the most basic version covered in tests without any users